-(1) 2017 data is not available due to timing of data collection and release by Department of Education and Training.
-(2) The above measure was re-introduced to the new strategic plan 2017-2020 by the Council at their meeting on 2 August 2017.
-The 2017 target was revised and approved at the 6 December 2017 Council meeting.
-The 2017 research income target in the 2013-2017 strategic plan was set at \$100 million.
-In the 2017-2020 strategic plan, the target for the measure was revised down to \$90m.
-This is in part due to the decline in Category 2 research income in 2016 and limited growth expected in Category 3 research income in the foreseeable future, due to a downturn in the industry economic outlook.
-Research and Innovation (continued) Key Performance Indicator: 5.3 Completion numbers - Higher Degree by Research (HDR) students Classification: Effectiveness measure Benchmark gauge: ATN universities and the Higher Education sector.
-This is a new key performance indicator for 2017.
+(1) 2018 data is not available due to timing of data collection and release by Department of Education and Training.
+Research and Innovation (continued) Key Performance Indicator: 5.3 Completion numbers - Higher Degree by Research (HDR) students

+Classification: Effectiveness measure Benchmark gauge: ATN universities and the Higher Education sector.
 HDR Completions measures those students who completed their studies in a research Masters or Doctorate program.
 It is an important measure in determining future research training funding amounts from the Commonwealth government.
 HDR Completions also provides Curtin with an opportunity to benchmark its research productivity to other leading Australian universities.
-2017 has seen a 13 per cent increase in the number of HDR completions since 2016.
-Benchmark data for 2017 is not yet available, but historical trends suggest that Curtin is ahead of ATN and sector averages for HDR completion numbers.
-COMPLETION NUMBERS - HDR STUDENTS 2014 2015 2016 2017 2017 Target Curtin 297 292 307 347 (1) 305 Average ATN Universities 242 283 285 na (2) Average Sector 195 201 211 na (2) Data source: 2014-2016 Award course completions data, Department of Education and Training.
+There has been a 10 per cent decrease in the number of HDR completions since 2017.
+Benchmark data for 2018 is not yet available, but historical trends suggest that Curtin is ahead of ATN and sector averages for HDR completion numbers.
+COMPLETION NUMBERS - HDR STUDENTS

+Data source: 2015-2017 Award course completions data, Department of Education and Training.
 Notes: